WhiteflagProtocol/whiteflag-standard/wf-specification.md

 Each message will inflict a minimal Transaction Cost to be paid for the network to process the transaction.
 These costs usually consist of a minimum transaction amount and a transaction fee.
-End-users need to ensure the proper amount of funds are included for each message that is sent.
+End-users need to ensure the proper amount of funds is included for each message that is sent.

 ##### Block Time